 We at the counseling center respect confidentiality.
 Massachusetts law and ethical guidelines for therapists require that student visits and all information shared during therapy sessions remain confidential.
 We cannot release information to anyone without a student's written permission.
 This includes friends, instructors, and parents.
 Records of therapy sessions are kept in a secure electronic medical record.
 Exceptions to confidentiality occur only under special circumstances such as being in imminent danger to self or others.
 A counselor will review these exceptions in detail at the intake appointment.
+To make an appointment, please visit the front counter or call the Counseling and Advising Center at 617-747-2310.

 Consultation service is available to Berklee students, faculty, staff, and family members who are concerned about a Berklee student's mental health.
 Please call the receptionist at 617 747-2310 or stop by at the CAC to leave a message with the on-call counselor.
 Let the receptionist know how urgent your situation is, and the on-call counselor will respond promptly.